Hostish

 • Static-only: Set MODE="static" if you only want files.

-• Hostish forwards HTTP methods + headers + body, so POST APIs work.
+• Hostish forwards HTTP methods and bodies, so POST APIs work.

 Important